deepset-ai/FARM/readme.rst

 	:target: https://twitter.com/intent/follow?screen_name=deepset_ai
 	:alt: Twitter

+..

+    IMPORTANT: We migrated the core modeling parts of FARM into `Haystack <https://github.com/deepset-ai/haystack/>`_.
+All active development is happening there and this repo is not actively maintained anymore!
+Go over there to ask questions & create issues!
+..

 What is it?
 ############
 FARM makes **Transfer Learning** with BERT & Co **simple, fast and enterprise-ready**.